xxvrs/cryptoflasher/README.md

    - **Recipient Address** – destination wallet you also control.
    - **Amount (whole units)** – the amount you wish to send.
 The app fetches token decimals and converts for you.
-   - **Optional gas overrides** – experiment with gas price and gas limit to reproduce pending or reverted behavior.
+   - **Gas price (optional)** – you can still supply a custom gas price, but the app will override the gas limit to ensure the transaction fails.

 4. Click **Send Transfer**.
 Keep the page open while the transaction processes.
 The live console will
    show: